 U.S. arcade operators face a slump heading into 1983.
 After a decade of wild expansion, there are 1,375,000 video game machines installed in locations, earning 87 percent of the coin-op industry’s total revenue of $8.9 billion.
 This seems good on the surface, but the influx of game makers is splitting up the pie, and average weekly takes by video games has plummeted 22 percent, down to $109 per machine.
 Operators are starting to tighten their belts and order fewer cabinets.

 The apparent savior of the arcades grows up as a born gearhead.
 While just a kid in California, Rick Dyer invents a cuckoo clock that not only talks the time, it spouts a plethora of famous quotes.
 Later he rigs his car with a computer which asks his dates by name their preferences of radio stations.
 When he becomes the first non-degreed engineer at Hughes Electronics, a prototype he makes of an electronic horse racing game catches the eye of toy giant Mattel.
 The company hires him as soon as he graduates from California Polytechnic University in Pomona.
 While with the company, Dyer designs some of the popular hand-held games coming out of Mattel in the 1970′s, and he also works on the company’s home console unit Intellivision.
-On the side he also develops the AES system, which would use LCD screens in the back of airplane seats to entertain flyers.
-He then moves to Coleco, developing their arcade line of hand held versions of titles such as Pac-Man, Defender and Donkey Kong.
+On the side, he also develops the AES system, which would use LCD screens in the back of airplane seats to entertain flyers.
+He then moves to Coleco, developing their arcade line of handheld versions of titles such as Pac-Man, Defender and Donkey Kong.
 He is also involved in the project that eventually becomes the ColecoVision.
-Forming his own company, Advanced Microcomputer Systems, in the late 70s he experiments with interactive movie concepts including a system using computer controlled filmstrips, and then moves to a cassette based set-up.
+Forming his own company, Advanced Microcomputer Systems, in the late 70s he experiments with interactive movie concepts, initially drawing images on a roll of cash-register receipt paper.
+He then transfers these to a system using computer controlled filmstrips and then moves to a cassette-based set-up.
 Dyer ultimately turns to laserdisc technology as his storage medium, and in 1980 starts work on a system that will allow users to play games stored on disc, and will feature a keyboard for control along with understanding voice commands via a headset.
 Labeled Halcyon, after the ubiquitous HAL computer controlling the Discovery spaceship in Stanley Kubrick’s 2001: A Space Odyssey, the game unit will also be able to talk to gamers via voice synthesis.
 The game he intends the machine to play is Shadoan, a sword and sorcery epic inspired by the J.R.
 Tolkien’s Lord of the Rings books and the original computer text game Adventure.

 Rick Dyer, meanwhile, has realized that his Halcyon home laserdisc system is tech a bit before its time, so he spins off the technology into the arcade game format.
-When Dyer, having seen NIMH, approaches the former Disney animator about doing the artwork in a new game for his laserdisc system, Bluth and company gratefully agree.
-While the project can’t really afford the animator’s high animation costs, Bluth accepts a deal where his company will gain 1/3 interest in a new company set up for the venture called Starcom, with Dyer owning another third.
+Dyer, having seen NIMH, approaches the former Disney animator about doing the artwork in a new game for his laserdisc system.
+Bluth and company see a new opportunity to spread the gospel of their lavish animation style and agree to supply the visuals.
+While the project can’t really afford the animator’s high costs, Bluth accepts a deal where his company will gain 1/3 interest in a new company set up for the venture called Starcom, with Dyer owning another third.
 Cinematronics, pioneer of vector graphics technology in video games with their 1977 Space Wars, is looking to laser technology for a reprieve from their Chapter 11 bankruptcy filing in November of 1982.
 They sign a deal to manufacture and market the new game while making up the final third of the partnership.

 Exploring the Dragon’s Lair